 Students in this course will continue the learning and practice of fusing classical jazz technique with hip hop styles and pop culture influences.
-This class focuses on advanced jazz funk choreography, incorporating advanced turns and jumps and performing these movements in heels.
-Prerequisites: CDN 245 or Assessment/Departmental Approval
+This class focuses on intermediate jazz funk choreography, incorporating turns and leaps and performing these movements in heels.
+While assessing the individual skill set of each dancer and targeting areas that need improvement, this course will provide students with practical knowledge of the Commercial Dance Industry standards.
+Prerequisites: CDN 245 or Assessment/Departmental Approval.